c3rb3ru5d3d53c/binlex/README.md

 - 🧬 Fast trait extraction for instructions, blocks, and functions
 - 🔐 Hashing and traits: MinHash, TLSH, SHA256, entropy, and wildcard patterns
 - 📈 Normalization and feature pipelines for ML-oriented similarity workflows
-- 🧰 Interfaces: CLI, Rust API, Python API/bindings, and IDA plugin
+- 🧰 Interfaces: Rust API and Python API/bindings
-- ⚙️ Processor framework in Rust with fast external execution over `ipc` and `http`
-- 🧠 Build you own Rust processors to perform additional analysis
-- 🎯 Tooling for YARA generation, symbol ingestion, and batch JSON workflows
+- 🎯 Tooling for YARA rule construction and binary analysis workflows

 ## Supported Targets 🌐